Retaining wall installation dying

 Landscaping

-The answer to 'retaining wall installation dying' is that a failing retaining wall can be caused by a variety of issues, including improper installation, poor drainage, soil erosion, and weather damage.
-Symptoms may include cracks, leaning, or bulging in the wall, as well as pooling water or soil buildup behind it.
+The answer to 'retaining wall installation dying' is that a failing retaining wall is a common landscaping issue that can be caused by several factors, including poor initial construction, soil erosion, water damage, and natural settling over time.
+Symptoms may include cracks, leaning, or bulges in the wall, as well as visible signs of soil movement or erosion behind the wall.

 Step-by-Step Guide